Get ready to whip up some stunning apparel and home decor items with inspiration from these gorgeous Mandala yarn crochet patterns.

 Bonus!
 Recently Added Mandala Yarn Patterns

-Here are a couple of crochet patterns using Mandala yarn that I recently designed for I Can Crochet That.
+Here is a collection of crochet patterns using Mandala yarn that I recently designed for I Can Crochet That.
+You’ll find a camping blanket, a afghan pattern and a triangle shawl pattern.

 - Buy Mandala Yarn on Amazon here